denhamparry/talks/2019/06/blueconf/wtfiscloudnative/TALK.md

 ^
 OPA is a lightweight general-purpose policy engine that can be co-located with your service.
 You can integrate OPA as a sidecar, host-level daemon, or library.

----

-# [fit] Open Policy Agent **(OPA)**

-^
 A policy is a set of rules that governs the behaviour of a service.
-Policy enablement empowers users to read, write, and manage these rules without needing specialized development or operational expertise.
-When your users can implement policies without recompiling your source code, then your service is policy enabled.

----

-# [fit] Open Policy Agent **(OPA)**

-^
-Services offload policy decisions to OPA by executing queries.
-OPA evaluates policies and data to produce query results (which are sent back to the client).
-Policies are written in a high-level declarative language and can be loaded into OPA via the filesystem or well-defined APIs.

 ---